 Snowy Hydro maintains an Environmental Management System (EMS) for its operations that is certified to ISO 14001 and externally audited annually.
 Snowy Hydro was recertified to the ISO14001 standard following the most recent recertification audit in October 2022.
+A surveillance audit was undertaken in November 2023 and no environmental non-conformances were identified.

 Colongras' participation in the audit is determined during the scheduling of that year's audit.
-A site visit to Colongra was included within the scope of the ISO 14001 recertification audit that was undertaken for Snowy Hydro during 2022.
+A site visit to Colongra was not included within the scope of the ISO 14001 surveillance audit that was undertaken for Snowy Hydro during 2023.